J-A-I-A/Azure-Law-Bot-Realtime/README.md

 Note: When using Docker, make sure your `.env` file is properly configured in the `app/backend` directory before building the image.

-## Environment Variables Required
-The `.env` file in the backend directory should contain:
-- Azure credentials
-- Other necessary API keys and configurations
+## Key Features
+- Voice-based interaction with AI assistant
+- Real-time transcription of voice input
+- Audio playback of AI responses
+- Document grounding with source attribution
+- Interactive UI for viewing referenced documents

 ## Troubleshooting
 If you encounter any issues:
 1. Ensure all dependencies are installed correctly
-2. Verify the `.env` file is in the correct location
+2. Verify the `.env` file is in the correct location and contains all required keys
 3. Check that the `static` directory exists in the backend folder
 4. Make sure you're running the commands from the correct directory
 5. For frontend issues:
    - Clear your npm cache: `npm cache clean --force`
    - Delete `node_modules` and run `npm install` again
    - Make sure you're using the correct Node.js version
+6. For WebSocket connection issues:
+   - Check that the backend is running on port 8765
+   - Verify network connectivity between frontend and backend